A practical guide to Confluence knowledge integration in 2026

 Method 1: Native Confluence knowledge integration with Jira Service Management (JSM)

-If you're already using Atlassian products, their built-in solution is probably the first place you'll look.
+If you're already using Atlassian products, their built-in solution is a strong and reliable choice.
 The Jira Service Management integration is designed to link their two main products, letting JSM use a Confluence space as its knowledge base.
-It's a simple idea that works well for teams living entirely within the Atlassian bubble.
+It's a mature and reliable setup for teams living within the Atlassian ecosystem.

 How the native integration works